damien-meere/full_stack_milestone/README.md

 The goal of project was to build a full-stack site with the business logic to support the sale of products to customers/site visitors.
 In this case, the site supports a comic book store's online presence.
 The main actors involved in the site are **customers** (both logged in and anonymous), and the
 **site admin**.
-The various interations with the site can be broken out into 5 key domains:
+The various interactions with the site can be broken out into 5 key domains:
 *   Product View & Navigation
 *   Registration and Individual User Account Functionality
 *   Sort & Search of Products